Algo-Stars/C/README.md

-# Algo Stars - Python Repository
+# Algo Stars - CPP Repository

-### Welcome to the Python repository of Algo Stars! 🐍
+### Welcome to the CPP repository of Algo Stars! 🐍
 We will update new problem statements on starting of the each week.
 Follow the readme to know how to contribute to this repository.

 ## How to Collaborate